2) "Maturity can be defined as a ripeness as a

 judgments, the word carries an implied ought; maturity is good and

+one ought to be mature.
 The mature ought to be what he can be and nothing

 more.
 The cardinal rule of maturity is that an individual must [n]ever